AriFordsham/GHCWiki/commentary/compiler/type-type.md

 Type variables are represented by the `TyVar` constructor of the [data type Var](commentary/compiler/entity-types).

 Type variables range over both *types* (possibly of higher kind) or *coercions*.
-You could tell the differnece between these two by taking the `typeKind` of the kind of the type variable, adn seeing if you have sort `TY` or `CO`, but for efficiency the `TyVar` keeps a boolean flag, and offes a function:
+You could tell the difference between these two by taking the `typeKind` of the kind of the type variable, and seeing if you have sort `TY` or `CO`, but for efficiency the `TyVar` keeps a boolean flag, and returns a function:

 ```wiki
   isCoercionVar :: TyVar -> Bool